buildwiththeta/buildwiththeta-swift/README.md

-# buildwiththeta-swift
+# theta

-A Swift client for Theta - buildwiththeta.com
+A description of this package.